Patrick Gauchat: Training and first command

 After training, Gauchat took command of a mountain fusilier company (1997).

 Service as a staff officer

-As a staff officer, he performed various commanding duties, including commander of a mountain infantry battalion (from 2006), deputy commander of the Tenth Mountain Infantry Brigade 10 (2014–2015) and deputy commander of Territorial Division 1 (2016–2017).
+As a staff officer, he performed various commanding duties, including commander of a mountain infantry battalion (2006-2008), deputy commander of the Tenth Mountain Infantry Brigade 10 (2014–2015) and deputy commander of Territorial Division 1 (2016–2017).

 Service in the rank of general

 In 2017, he was appointed head of the Swiss delegation to the Neutral Monitoring Commission for the Armistice between the Two Koreas (NNSC).

+In 2021, he was appointed head of the UN peacekeeping mission United Nations Truce Supervision Organization supervising ceasefires in Middle East (UNTSO).